amazonfx/tutorcast-distributed-cache/README.md

 Stores received events to a collection of Redis instances

-Once a sesion is complete flush all events to that session to S3
+Once a session is complete flush all events to S3